VMBlakelock/bouquetnblooms/README.md

 Bouquet'N'Blooms - Future features could include:

-- Having a larger database of subscription packages for guest users to view and purchase.
+- Having a larger database of products.
+- Have the intended subscription page to provide packages for registered users to view and purchase.
-- The subscriptions could be seasonal or weekly, have products with different price points.
+- The subscriptions could be monthly, weekly or seasonal.
+- All subscriptions as per the products have packages with different price points.
 - User profile to be created.......
 - Have a logo, that adds to the Bouquet'N'Blooms text into something more memorable.
 - Add a favicon so the sites logo is displayed in the browser tab for ease of navigation.